ivoyager/ivoyager-changelogs/README.md

 * Improved Planetarium GUI response to window resizing.
 * GUI "locks" moved to options area (lower-right) in Planetarium.
 * Better sun "slice" image in the navigator panel.
+* GUI widgets (ivoyager/gui_widgets/) are much improved in their modularity.
+They should be mostly drag-and-drop into new GUI scene trees (see example GUI in the Project Template).

 ## API-breaking changes
 * Removed gui_planetarium from ivoyager submodule.
 The planetarium extension project now contains its own GUI.